Immigration to the United States: Effects of immigration

 Immigration has been found to have little impact on the health of natives.
 Researchers have also found what is known as the "healthy immigrant effect", in which immigrants in general tend to be healthier than individuals born in the U.S. However, some illnesses are believed to have been introduced to the United States or caused to increase by immigration.
 Immigrants are more likely than native-born Americans to have a medical visit labeled uncompensated care.

 A significant proportion of American scientists and engineers are immigrants.
 Graduate students are more likely to be immigrants than undergraduate students, as immigrants often complete undergraduate training in their native country before immigrating.
-33% of all U.S. Ph.D.s in science and engineering were awarded to foreign-born graduate students as of 2004.
+33% of all U.S. PhDs in science and engineering were awarded to foreign-born graduate students as of 2004.